History of video games: 2000s

 The 2000s (decade) showed innovation on both consoles and PCs, and an increasingly competitive market for portable game systems.
-The impact of wider availability of the Internet led to new gameplay changes, changes in gaming hardware and the introduction of online services for the consoles.
+The impact of wider availability of the Internet led to new gameplay changes, changes in gaming hardware and the introduction of online services for consoles.

-The phenomena of user-created video game modifications (commonly referred to as "mods") for games, one trend that began during the Wolfenstein 3D and Doom-era, continued into the start of the 21st century.
+The phenomenon of user-created video game modifications (commonly referred to as "mods") for games, one trend that began during the Wolfenstein 3D and Doom-era, continued into the start of the 21st century.
 The most famous example is that of Counter-Strike; released in 1999, it is still one of the most popular online first-person shooters, even though it was created as a mod for Half-Life by two independent programmers.
 Eventually, game designers realized the potential of mods and custom content in general to enhance the value of their games, and so began to encourage its creation.
 Some examples of this include Unreal Tournament, which allowed players to import 3dsmax scenes to use as character models, and Maxis' The Sims, for which players could create custom objects.

 In China, video game consoles were banned in June 2000.
 This has led to an explosion in the popularity of computer games, especially MMOs.

 Consoles and the games for them are easily acquired however, as there is a robust grey market importing and distributing them across the country.
 Another side effect of this law has been increased copyright infringement of video games.